XOOMAR

 “Prime members have until 11:59 p.m.
 PT on Friday, June 26, to save big on select Kindle devices and bundles during Prime Day 2026.”

 That deadline matters because Wired’s buying rule is blunt: wait for a sale.
 The publication says Amazon’s Prime Day Kindle deals, plus events like Black Friday, “always offer the best prices.”
-This year’s summer Prime Day, which also includes Prime Day laptop deals, started earlier than in previous July events and runs through the week.
+This year’s summer Prime Day, which also includes Prime Day laptop deals and a Yoto Player Prime Day deal, started earlier than in previous July events and runs through the week.

 Prime Day 2026 makes Kindle upgrades easier to justify